DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-08-10-helping-users-improve-the-application-process.md

 ---
-title: Helping users understand and improve the application process
+title: Helping users check how quickly courses are filling up
-description: First release to help users check how quickly their courses are filling up
+description: Various changes to get the design of the reports area ready for an initial release
 date: 2021-07-26
 tags:
 - MN027
 ---

-We’ve made some changes to the existing ‘Export data’ area to help users make the application process better.
+We’ve made some changes to the existing ‘Export data’ area, as part of the work to help users make the application process better.

 The user need this work aims to address is: